MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-create-txqueue.md

 -------

 > [!TIP]
-> This example transmit queue uses a driver-defined additonal packet context called MY_TCB to assist with transmit operations.
-For more info about setting up this example packet context and initializing it, see [NET_PACKET_CONTEXT_ATTRIBUTES_INIT_TYPE](net-packet-context-attributes-init-type.md).
+> This example transmit queue uses two driver-defined packet contexts - one called MY_TX_PACKET_CONTEXT, and a second called MY_TCB to assist with transmit operations.
+For more info about setting up this second example packet context and initializing it, see [NET_PACKET_CONTEXT_ATTRIBUTES_INIT_TYPE](net-packet-context-attributes-init-type.md).
 >
 > Error handling code has been excised from this example for brevity and clarity.